SUPERIOR COURT OF CALIFORNIA

 TO ADMINISTER ESTATE OF

-To all heirs, beneficiaries, creditors, contingent creditors, and persons who may otherwise be interested in the will or estate, or both, of: JIMMIE LEE.
+To all heirs, beneficiaries, creditors, contingent creditors, and persons who may otherwise be interested in the will or estate, or both, of: JON PHILIP RAY, JON RAY, PHILIP RAY, PHIL RAY.

-A PETITION FOR PROBATE has been filed by ELLEN L. LEE in the Superior Court of California, County of Colusa.
+A PETITION FOR PROBATE has been filed by BARBARA LOUISE MACHADO in the Superior Court of California, County of Colusa.

-THE PETITION FOR PROBATE requests that ELLEN L. LEE be appointed as personal representative to administer the estate of the decedent.
+THE PETITION FOR PROBATE requests that BARBARA LOUISE MACHADO be appointed as personal representative to administer the estate of the decedent.

-The petition requests authority to administer the estate under the Independent Administration of Estates Act.
-(This authority will allow the personal representative to take many actions without obtaining court approval.
+THE PETITION requests authority to administer the estate under the Independent Administration of Estates Act.
+(This authority will allow the personal representative to take any actions without obtaining court approval.
 Before taking certain very important actions, however, the personal representative will be required to give notice to interested persons unless they have waived notice or consented to the proposed action.)
 The independent administration authority will be granted unless an interested person files an objection to the petition and shows good cause why the court should not grant the authority.

 A HEARING on the petition will be held on